triton-inference-server/server/docs/inference_protocols.md

 2. Build Triton from your enviroment without Docker (not recommended)

-After ensuring that Tritonserver and dependencies are installed, you can run your java program with the Java bindings with the following steps:
+After ensuring that Tritonserver and dependencies are installed, you can run your Java program with the Java bindings with the following steps:

 1. Place Java bindings into your enviroment.
 You can do this by either: